Speakers and Panelists

 Lori A. Maley is the vice chairman, president and CEO of the Bank of Bird-in-Hand, Bird-in Hand, Penn.
 From the bank’s inception in 2013 until 2017, Maley served as the bank’s chief financial officer and executive officer, as well as the assistant treasurer and assistant secretary.
 Prior to joining the Bank of Bird-in-Hand, Maley was the acting chief accounting officer, controller and senior vice president of Phoenixville, Pa.-based Customers Bank.
 She had previously served as the chief financial officer, executive vice president and treasurer of Wyomissing, Pa.-based Berkshire Bank and as the comptroller of Pennsylvania National Bank.
 Maley holds a Bachelor of Science in business administration with a concentration in accounting from Bloomsburg University, Bloomsburg, Pa., and a master’s degree in finance from St. Joseph University in Philadelphia.
 She is a Certified Public Accountant.
 Committed to sharing her expertise with others, she has taught at several schools including Kutztown University, The Pennsylvania State University, Albright College and Muhlenberg College.
 In 2018, she received the Pennsylvania Bankers Association’s Patricia A. Husic Woman of Influence Award and was selected as a finalist for EY’s Entrepreneur Of The Year® Award in the greater Philadelphia region.

-Carlos Parra has a Ph.D. in finance from McCombs School of Business at the University of Texas at Austin and is working as an assistant professor of finance at the Pontifical Catholic University of Chile in Santiago, Chile.
-His primary research interests are in household finance, financial intermediation and empirical corporate finance.
-Currently, he is working on projects related to the effect of debt relief on household behavior, the relationship between deposit shocks and credit supply, the effect of cash windfall on small businesses and their owners, and the labor market consequences of housing wealth shocks.
-His work has been selected for inclusion in the National Bureau of Economic Research’s Summer Institute and the Western Finance Association annual meeting.
+Carlos Parra received his Ph.D. in finance from the McCombs School of Business at the University of Texas at Austin and is working as an assistant professor of finance at Pontifical Catholic University of Chile, Santiago, Chile.
+His primary research interests are in financial intermediation, household finance,and empirical corporate finance.
+In addition, his research uses quasi-experimental research designs to investigate the effect of financial regulations and the consequences of household financial distress.

 Gary Petersen is the chairman of North Dakota-based Cornerstone Bank and Cornerstone Holding Company.
 He is currently a member of the Ninth District Federal Reserve Community Depository Institutions Advisory Council, as well as the chairman of advisory board for the Bank of North Dakota, the only state-owned bank in the country.
 He is a past director and chairman for the North Dakota Bankers Association Board and was previously a member of the North Dakota Department of Banking and Financial Institutions Board.
 Gary has served on numerous other community boards and has been an active volunteer for community events.
 He earned his Bachelor of Business Administration and Juris Doctor from the University of North Dakota and is a member of the State Bar Association of North Dakota.